-Committee Action Requested
+Board Action Requested

-It is recommended that the Audit, Finance and Administration Committee approve the Change in Title for the "Director of Internal Audit" to "Chief Audit Executive."
+It is recommended that the Board of Commissioners approve the Change in Title for the "Director of Internal Audit" to "Chief Audit Executive."
 The request is being made at this time, as the IAD is in the process of updating the Internal Audit Charter and Internal Audit Department's Policies and Procedures, to ensure compliance with the IIA standards.